atin7pal/Edyoda-stories/README.md

 # Edyoda-stories
 A replica of Edyoda stories using HTML and CSS

-I have created this project in such a way that even if we shring the window or change the resolution a little, things remain intact and everything works seemlessly.
+I have created this project in such a way that even if we shrink the window or change the resolution a little, things remain intact and everything works seemlessly.

 The whole project is designed in HTML and CSS.